CE Sabadell FC: Supporters

 The club has multiple supporter groups.
 Most groups have activities related to the social life of the members.
 For example, THE WALKING ARLEKIN CLUB has walking excursions during the season, usually before matches.
 There are also groups like Honor 1903, La Força Arlequinada and Supporters Gol Nord, that focus more on the encouragement of the team, before, during and after the matches.
 Most of those groups usually concentrate in the northern stand at the Nova Creu Alta.

 The club used to have a fan club called Hooligans Vallès.
 They used to be a far right-wing group which was established in 1993.
 In 2011, the group was disbanded as an official supporter group.
-In 2014, two fans were expelled from the Nova Creu Alta, after performing a Nazi salute during a match.
-However, in 2016, an unofficial Hebrew supporter group was created, under the name CE Sabadell Hebreu - סבאדל בעברית.
+In 2016, an unofficial Hebrew supporter group was created, under the name CE Sabadell Hebreu - סבאדל בעברית.
 The group provides news about the club in its Facebook and Twitter pages, for Israeli and other Hebrew-speaking fans.

 The fans have good relations with Bristol Rovers, which initially began due to several Rovers fans noticing that the local club had the same colours.
 They also have a friendship with Gerunda Sud of Girona FC, and rivalries with Desperdicis of UE Sant Andreu, Penya Sport of Palamos CF and Rudes Lleida of Lleida Esportiu.

-Anthem

-The official anthem of the club is Honor al Sabadell, written by Lluís Papell to the music of Adolf Cabané.
-However, between 1983 and 1991 the club used Sempre endavant Sabadell as the official anthem, composed by Ramon Montlleó.